apple/swift-nio-oblivious-http/README.md

 ## Overview

-Oblivous HTTP is a protocol to allow a client to make requests of a server without the server being able to identify the source of those requests.
+Oblivious HTTP is a protocol to allow a client to make requests of a server without the server being able to identify the source of those requests.
 Multiple requests from the same client also can't be identified as having originated from the same node.